 In school, we teach children about what it means to have good mental health and wellbeing throughout our curriculum and daily practice.

-Other aspects of our practice, such as our positive behaviour and anti-bullying policy, ‘Friday Fun Time’, use of growth mindset phraseology, fast feedback and activities such as The Daily Mile and ‘Go Noodle’ also promote good health, wellbeing and mindfulness.
+Other aspects of our practice, such as our positive behaviour and anti-bullying policy, class reward time, use of growth mindset phraseology, fast feedback and activities such as The Daily Mile and ‘Go Noodle’ also promote good health, wellbeing and mindfulness.

 Mental health doesn’t mean being happy all the time and neither does it mean avoiding stresses altogether.
 One of the most important ways to help your child is to listen to them and take their feelings seriously.